A Mother’s Guide to the Fourth Trimester

 8. Know the warning signs

-One-third of maternal deaths occur after the birth of the baby, from one week through one year after delivery, according to the Centers for Disease Control and Prevention (CDC).
-And Black women are three to four times more likely to die of a pregnancy-related cause than white women.
+More than half of pregnancy-related deaths occur up to a year after the birth of the baby, according to the Centers for Disease Control and Prevention (CDC).
+And Black women are about three times more likely to die of a pregnancy-related cause than white women.
 It’s a sobering statistic that OB-GYN experts are working diligently to change by raising awareness of certain warning signs.

 Seek medical attention immediately if you have any of the following symptoms:

-• Deep sadness, thoughts of hopelessness, or thoughts about death, suicide, or harming oneself or the baby — Postpartum depression affects one in 10 mothers and is very serious.
+- Deep sadness, thoughts of hopelessness, or thoughts about death, suicide, or harming oneself or the baby — Postpartum depression affects about one in eight mothers and is very serious.

 “These symptoms can be life-threatening,” explains Dr. Rosser.
 “Don’t ignore them or chalk them up to just being tired and postpartum.
 If it’s something that is out of the ordinary, please contact your doctor or go to the emergency room.”